Gaming fatigue: how to prevent burnout and save your career

 Specifically relating to gaming fatigue, your body will not appropriately cleanse the toxic byproducts of physiological processes during wakefulness, both in your blood and your organ systems—one of which is your brain.

 Ultimately, every part of your body suffers when you don’t sleep enough.
 Therefore, it is absolutely imperative that you aim to maintain a regular sleep schedule.
-There are four pillars of sleep which are all equally necessary.
+There are four pillars of sleep which are all equally necessary, and these are discussed in much greater detail on our sleep page.

 Aim to fall asleep and wake up around the same times each day; social jet lag is when you go to sleep or wake up at variable times—similar to traveling out of time zones, except without the travel

-Of course, it’s best to sleep through the night rather than have interrupted sleep; this may require upgrading your sleep hygiene (a term we’ll discuss in-depth in a future post)
+Of course, it’s best to sleep through the night rather than have interrupted sleep; this may require upgrading your sleep hygiene, a term you can learn more about here.

 Eight hours of sleep has been the classic recommendation for sleep duration, and it is certainly an appropriate one; we also recommend trying to sleep 8 hours per night